byeong0430/tweeter/README.md

 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+## Features

+Users may
+- create an account, log in and out
+- compose tweets (max.
+140 characters) when logged in
+- like and un-like other users' tweets

 ## Dependencies